bertvv/linux-network-troubleshooting/introduction.md

 * **Automate** your tests (Shell script, [BATS](https://github.com/sstephenson/bats) test script, Ansible playbook, Serverspec, etc.)
 * **Error messages** usually give a clue of where to look and may provide a shortcut in the troubleshooting process.
 Look for the error message in the logs or returned by client software and know how to interpret them.

+And finally

+* **DO NOT `ping www.google.com`!!!**.
+Too many conditions need to be fulfilled for this command to succeed, so it is never a good troubleshooting command.